Clark-Manning/task-manager-northspyre-assessment/README.md

-(maybe)
-pip install requirements.txt

 # Setup

 ### Backend setup

 navigate to `/backend` and run the following commands:

-To start the virtual environment for ease of use across systems:
+To install and start the virtual environment for ease of use across systems:

 ```
+python3 -m venv venv
 source venv/bin/activate
 ```